authcompanion/authcompanion2/README.md

 With AuthC you can:

-- Securely handle the registration, login, logout, and account recovery of your applicaiton's users using traditional passwords or passkeys
+- Securely handle the registration, login, logout, and account recovery of your applicaiton user accounts.
+Users can register and login wth traditional passwords or go passwordless with a mobile device using passkeys
 - Generate and validate [JWTs](https://jwt.io/introduction), a token used for your user's session and authenticating them into your application's backend APIs
 - Confidently store and manage your web application's user accounts

 ## Try it